rahafaljundi/MAS-Memory-Aware-Synapses/README.md

 ## License

 This software package is freely available for research purposes.
-Please check the LICENSE file for details.